ipld/js-block/README.md

 ## `Block.encoder(object, codec, algorithm = 'sha2-256')`

-Create a Block instance from either a native object.
+Create a Block instance from a native object.

 The `cid` as well as encoding will not happen until requested and then will be cached when appropriate.